C-19 lateral flow device distribution service

 Contractors had up to 30th of April 2022 to submit any claims for payment via MYS for kits distributed up to 31st March 2022.
 This included any distributions made in February 2022 that contractors may have been unable to claim at the beginning of March 2022.

 Frequently Asked Questions

 Record of stock received (Microsoft Word)

-If having read the service specification and the information on this webpage pharmacy contractors have outstanding questions regarding the service, they can email them to firstname.lastname@example.org.
+If having read the service specification and the information on this webpage pharmacy contractors had outstanding questions regarding the service, they were able to email them to firstname.lastname@example.org.

-Queries can also be directed to the NHS Test and Trace team by emailing email@example.com.
+Queries could also be directed to the UKHSA team by emailing email@example.com.